aauren/jelu-importer/docs/development.md

 1. Follow [Conventional Commits](https://www.conventionalcommits.org/) in every merge.
 The release bot derives the next semantic version from these messages.
 2. When changes land on `main`, the `release.yml` workflow runs `semantic-release`, which:
-   - bumps `package.json`, `package-lock.json`, and `static/manifest.json`,
+   - bumps `package.json`, `package-lock.json`, and `manifests/base.json`,
    - regenerates `CHANGELOG.md`,
-   - runs `npm run package` to produce `artifacts/jelu_importer-<version>.zip`,
+   - runs `npm run package` and `npm run package:chrome` so `artifacts/firefox/*.zip` and `artifacts/chrome/*.zip` exist,
-   - creates a GitHub Release and uploads the ZIP (rename to `.xpi` for manual installs or feed it to AMO for signing).
+   - creates a GitHub Release and uploads both ZIPs (rename the Firefox one to `.xpi` for manual installs if needed).
-3. If you need a signed build, run `web-ext sign --api-key <amo-key> --api-secret <amo-secret>` locally or extend the release workflow with AMO credentials.
+3. If you need a signed Firefox build, run `web-ext sign --api-key <amo-key> --api-secret <amo-secret>` locally or let the GitHub workflow step handle it (credentials must be present as secrets).

 Manual release steps are no longer necessary; push a commit with the right prefix (feat/fix/chore) and let semantic release handle the rest.